dhewm/dhewm3/README.md

 ## Options

-- `D3XP`: build game library for Resurrection of Evil expansion
+- `D3XP`: build game library for the _Resurrection of Evil_ expansion
 - `MODS`: build game libraries for additional mods (see `neo/mods/readme.txt`)
 - `DEDICATED`: build dedicated server
 - `X86`: cross compile for x86 on an x86\_64 machine